 Method 7: Change Your DNS Server to Google’s

-If up to now nothing has worked, then you can likely fix this by changing the DNS server.
+If up to now nothing has worked for Dns_Probe_Finished_Nxdomain error, then you can likely fix this by changing the DNS server.

 By default, the DNS server your computer runs on is the one provided by your ISP.
 However, these default servers often develop issues.
 As such, switching to Google public DNS server can help.